 About Inside Edge

 Since our 2005 inception, Inside Edge: Public Relations & Media Services has been on a mission.
 We help entrepreneurs and organizations seeking relevant and creative communications, ranging from public and media relations to marketing, social media and strategic services.

 To their credit, reporters, editors, producers and radio hosts dismiss most pitches and news releases as self-serving drivel.
 Mindful of that truth, with founder Matt Baron at the helm, Inside Edge PR consistently generates engaging and timely stories that generate attention and acclaim that clients want by giving media outlets what they need: legitimate news, effectively and creatively communicated.

 Inside Edge PR news releases read like stories you find in major metropolitan dailies.
 The reason is simple: as a journalist, Matt wrote extensively for major publications.
 It’s not uncommon for the media to publish Inside Edge PR‘s work with little, if any, alteration.

 Increasingly, what used to be known as the “mainstream media” is far from the only communication game around.
 Inside Edge PR empowers clients with thoughtful, relevant and often-entertaining communication that they transmit via websites, newsletters and other marketing materials targeted directly to clients, prospects and business peers.

-Matt Baron, founder of Inside Edge: Public Relations & Media Services, has crafted stories professionally for 32 years.
+Matt Baron, founder of Inside Edge: Public Relations & Media Services, has crafted stories professionally since 1984.

 For the first two decades, Matt reported for small-town weeklies, big-city dailies, and national magazines.

 Along the way, he helped root out local government corruption, developed a superheroic immunity to Tax Increment Financing-related stories and even drove the Oscar Mayer Wienermobile in connection with a feature assignment.

 Matt’s work has appeared in scores of publications, including Time, USA Today and the Chicago Tribune.
 For a six-year period, he was one of the most prolific reporters for the Tribune.
 In 2004, while covering three communities (Oak Brook, Elmhurst and the always-fascinating and often-scandalous Cicero), he wrote 365 stories (yes, Matt kept count) that encompassed local government, business features, breaking news and profiles.